projectcalico/calico/master/security/protect-hosts.md

 #### Avoid accidentally cutting all host connectivity

-To avoid inadvertently cutting off all host connectivity because of non-existent or misconfigured network policy, Calico uses failsafe rules that open specific ports on all host endpoints.
+To avoid inadvertently cutting all host connectivity because of non-existent or misconfigured network policy, Calico uses failsafe rules that open specific ports on all host endpoints.

 Review the following table to determine if the defaults work for your implementation.
 If not, change the default ports using the parameters, **FailsafeInboundHostPorts** and **FailsafeOutboundHostPorts** in [Configuring Felix]({{site.baseurl}}/{{page.version}}/reference/resources/felixconfig).